retooth2/xenharmlib/doc/posttonal.rst

 The prime form transforms all scales that are related by rotation, transposition and inversion into a single representative.

-Xenharmlib again provides both the Forte and the Rahn variant of the prime form transformation: :func:`~xenharmlib.setc.primeform_forte`, :func:`~xenharmlib.setc.primeform_rahn`.
+Xenharmlib provides both the Forte and the Rahn variant of the prime form transformation: :func:`~xenharmlib.setc.primeform_forte` and :func:`~xenharmlib.setc.primeform_rahn` respectively.

+The prime form is calculated as follows:

+1. Transform the scale to its normal order.
+2. Zero-normalize the scale
+3. Generate the inversion of the resulting scale, transform it to its normal order and zero-normalize it.
+4. Compare scales from step 2 and 3 and choose the one with intervals most tightly packed to the left (using Forte's or Rahn's algorithm)

+An example for 12-EDO:

 .. testcode::